SECRETS TO AN AGELESS SPINE

 POOR MOVEMENT BIOMECHANICS

 Poor movement biomechanics also contributes to bad posture and chronic pain.
 While performing daily activities such as doing housework, carrying grocery bags, traveling, or playing sports, cor example.

 - Performing activities correctly in a way that uses the least amount of energy/effort e.g. lifting, pushing, or moving objects.

 - Maintaining proper body positioning during movement

 - Using muscles efficiently to prevent muscle pain & joint strain

 A word about disc damage

-Most disc related injuries occur from repetitive micro traumas, often leading to debilitating conditions.
-Daily stress from poor movement bio mechanics, poor posture, muscle weakness and tightness, and poor lifting techniques eventually wear down the ligaments and supporting structures so that when a incident happens, the disc is damaged.
+Most disc-related injuries occur from repetitive micro-traumas, often leading to debilitating conditions.
+Daily stress from poor movement biomechanics, poor posture, muscle weakness and tightness, and poor lifting techniques eventually wear down the ligaments and supporting structures so that when an incident happens, the disc is damaged.

 The state of muscular and skeletal balance protects the supporting structures of the body against injury or progressive deformity.

 In other words it is your muscles that hold your spine and your body together!